• Menu

 Each player is not allowed to do tile manipulations until they make their first move.
 The first move is to play out a valid set (or sets) of tiles that exceed a value of at least 30 points.
 Before playing out this move, players cannot utilize the tiles already played by other players in their plays.

-Examples of valid first moves is shown below:
+Examples of valid first moves are shown below:

 Note that you can play multiple sets in one turn if they are available.
 If players are unable to play their first move, they draw 1 tile from the draw pile and pass their turn.
 This repeats until the player is able to play out their first move.